Pan-Fried Pork Chinese Dumplings {Homemade Dipping Sauce}

 Let’s check out the ingredients.

-For the Dumplings – meat filling, wonton wrappers (square-shaped; will need to cut into circles with a round cookie cutter), or gow gee wrappers (round), canola oil, and water
+Dumplings – meat filling, gow-gee round dumpling wrappers (or wonton wrappers, square-shaped; will need to cut into circles with a round cookie cutter), canola oil, and water

 A printable recipe with the measurements and instructions is located at the bottom of this post.